 Aug – Sep 2022 I spent two weeks doing botanical fieldwork funded by the BSBI as part of my Strangford Islands project (see below).

 Sep 2024 – (ongoing) Herbarium volunteer in the Belfast Herbarium (Museums NI).
-I am curating the fungal collection.
+I am working on curation and digitisation of the fungal collection.

 June 2024 – (ongoing) Digital and Social Media Officer for Wild Belfast, an organisation that aims to connect communities in Belfast with the wildlife that lives there.
 I also organise botanical events.